Litbolby/Features_And_Tweaks/README.md

 # Features & Tweaks

-A Minecraft Datapack that tweaks some features of minecraft while also adding new Features that are Vanilla-Friendly,
+A Minecraft Datapack that tweaks some features of minecraft while also adding New Features that makes Minecraft New!

 The Datapack is licensed under CC BY-NC-ND 4.0.